Learning the smoothness of noisy curves with application to online curve estimation: Local regularity estimation

 with $\mathfrak{c}$ a constant depending only on $L_f$, $\beta_f$, $\beta_\phi$, $f(\T)$ and $\HT$.
 Define $k=\lfloor (K_0+7)/8\rfloor $ and let $\hHT=\hHT(k)$ be defined as in \eqref{eq:hatH}.
 Then, for a sufficiently large $\mu$~:

 where $\mathfrak{f}$ is a positive constant depending on $\mathfrak{a, A, b, B}$ and the length of the interval $I$. \end{theorem}

 To obtain a non-trivial estimator of $\HT$, we need $k\geq 2$, thus the upper bound in \eqref{eq:selectK0} should be larger than 9, and this happens as soon as $\mu\geq 80$.
+For the estimator in \eqref{eq:hatH-sigma}, which requires an estimate of $\sigma^2$, we would only need $\mu > 35$.
 The exact expressions of the constants $\mathfrak{c}$ and $\mathfrak{f} $ could be traced in the proof of Theorem \ref{thm:Ht0}.
 The condition imposed on $K_0$ provides a panel of choices depending on $\N0$ and $\mu$.
 As a result, up to some constants, and depending on $L_f$, $\beta_f$, $\beta_\phi$, $f(\T)$ and $\HT$, the concentration rate $\epsilon$, one could expect, could be in a range such that $\epsilon\mu \gg 1$ and $\epsilon \log ^{1/2} (\mu) \ll 1$.
 The best possible concentration of $\hHT$ is guaranteed as soon as $\N0$ is larger than some power of $\mu$, while for a concentration as fast as some negative power of $\log (\mu)$, one only needs a small number $\N0$ of curves in the learning set, that is larger than some power of $\log (\mu)$.

-For the purpose of building an adaptive optimal kernel estimator for the trajectories of $X$, we will impose $\epsilon \leq \log^{-2}( \mu)$ and an exponential bound equal to $ \exp(-\mu)$.
+For the purpose of building an adaptive optimal kernel estimator for the trajectories of $X$, we will impose $\epsilon = \log^{-2}( \mu)$ and an exponential bound equal to $ \exp(-\mu)$.
 The following corollary proposes a data-driven choice of $K_0$ which guarantees these requirements.
 This choice is guided by the fact that, for any constants $a,b>0$, we have the relationship $ \log^a (\mu) \leq \exp ((\log\log(\mu))^2) \leq \mu^b, $ provided $\mu$ is sufficiently large.

 \begin{corollary} Assume the conditions of Theorem \ref{thm:Ht0} hold true.
-Let $\widehat \mu = \N0^{-1} \sum_{n=1}^\N0 M_n,$
+Let

 and $\hHT=\hHT( \lfloor (\widehat K_0+7)/8 \rfloor )$, with $ \hHT$ defined in \eqref{eq:hatH}.
 Then, for any constant $C>0$,

 provided $N_0\geq \mu^{1+b}$ for some $b>0$ and $\mu$ is sufficiently large.